RealTurkeyTail™ – Turkey Tail Mushroom Extract

 Turkey Tail Mushroom History

 Wild Trametes, commonly called Turkey Tail, grows naturally worldwide in all types of forests although it is primarily found on deciduous trees.
 Numerous strains of Trametes have been investigated, analyzed and chosen for their production of beta-glucans.
-In the 1980’s scientists in Japan and China utilized Trametes to develop new two new drugs: PSK and PSP.
-These drugs are manufactured using fermentation of mycelium in liquid culture.
+In the 1980’s scientists in Japan and China utilized Trametes to develop new two interesting mushroom based products: PSK and PSP.
+These are manufactured using fermentation of mycelium in liquid culture.
 The process generates very unique protein-bound polysaccharides.
-These compounds are concentrated and refined into very powerful drugs, and some of the few mushroom-based products that have actually progressed through clinical trials and have been approved by government agencies for use.
+These compounds are concentrated and refined and are some of the few mushroom-based products that have actually progressed through clinical trials.

 Turkey Tail Mushroom Uses